google/android-cuttlefish/BUILDING.md

 cvd_docker_list
 ```

-There are two ways to provision a container (that is, to install the Cuttlefish
+There are three ways to provision a container (that is, to install the Cuttlefish
 and Android images on it.)

 If cvd_docker_create detects an [Android build